zurada/EJB-Transactions/README.md

 # EJB-Transactions Tutorial - Shop Basket application
 This is an example "Add to basket" project using EJB and TransactionManagement:

 This project uses Container managed transactions for adding items to a basket.
 During the "basket checkout" program updates stock in the DB.
 But firstly, before commiting transaction it checks the basket's products quantity.
-If any product's amount is bigger then products in stock (in DB) the transaction is rolled back and in DB there are original values.
+If any product's amount is bigger then products in stock (in DB) the transaction is rolled back and in DB stays original values.

 EJB Container/Servers are transaction servers and handles transactions context propagation and distributed transactions.
 Transactions can be managed by the container or by custom code handling in bean's code.